ZuBB/portage3/issues.md

     + calling script for all in theirs forlder
 * Logger
     + create log file on first log attempt
-    + before loggin issue itself, need to log source of the issue
+    + before loggin issue itself, need to log source of the issue in HRF
 * parser
     * fix bugs
     * light improvement